codingsoo/nlp2rest/rule_extractor/README.md

 # NLP2REST's Rule Extractor

+Welcome to the NLP2REST's Rule Extractor, a tool designed to extract REST API rules from natural language descriptions.
+This document provides a step-by-step guide on how to set up and use the tool.

 ## Install requirements

-Please make sure you install all requirements in the root directory.
+To install the project dependencies, navigate to the root directory and run the following commands in your terminal:

 ```
 cd nlp2rest
 pip install -r requirements.txt
 ```

-This project has been tested using Python 3.9.
+This project has been successfully tested with Python 3.9.
+It is recommended to use this version for optimal compatibility.

-## Training the Model
+## Model Training

-Run the following commands in your terminal:
+To train the model, run the following command in your terminal:

 ```
 python3 train.py
 ```

-Note: Training the model will take approximately 20 hours.
+Please note that training the model can take a considerable amount of time, approximately 20 hours, depending on your hardware.

-You can also use the pre-trained models.
+As an alternative, you can utilize the pre-trained models provided:

 - [model](https://drive.google.com/file/d/1-jawBqo3c3eMRkXF8Y73oLEFNSOphbpF/view?usp=share_link)
 - [model_ngram](https://drive.google.com/file/d/1j1XA1dufDgqSkIGlQn97-WeKElaL8708/view?usp=share_link)

-Make sure to download both models and place them in this directory.
+Download these models and place them in this directory for use.

-## HTTP interface
+## Web interface

 To run the API, execute the `app.py` script using the following command: